Anna Mowbray: COVID-19 response

+Zeil

+In 2023, Mowbray launched Zeil (stylised as ZEIL), a New Zealand–based job marketplace for employers and jobseekers with an app interface that mimics social media platforms.

 Private life

-Mowbray has three children from her first marriage.
-Her children were first educated in Shenzhen and then in Hong Kong when she moved to there.
-Since 2019, she has been in a relationship with Ali Williams, a former All Black, who has two girls from his former marriage.
+Mowbray has three children from her first marriage to Blake Wong.
+Her children were first educated in Shenzhen and then in Hong Kong when she moved there.
+In 2019, Mowbray began a relationship with Ali Williams, a former All Black, who has two girls from his former marriage, and the couple married in Fiji in August 2024.

 The Mowbray siblings bought Coatesville mansion in Coatesville in 2017 for NZ$32.5 million when they were in their early 30s.
 The mansion is one of New Zealand's most expensive homes and is famous for the January 2012 raid when Kim Dotcom lived there.
 According to the National Business Review, the net worth of the siblings is NZ$3bn.

 In 2020, Mowbray and Williams bought a NZ$24m waterfront property in the Auckland suburb of Westmere; the house was previously owned by film maker Andrew Adamson.

+Mowbray also has an investment in the new A League franchise Auckland FC.